Realization of a quantum degenerate mixture of highly magnetic and nonmagnetic atoms: Experiment

-Due to the both similar masses of \bEr\ and \bYb\ and the similar polarizabilities of both species at the wavelengths of the FORT lasers the resulting traps are quite similar.
+Due to both the similar masses of \bEr\ and \bYb\ and the similar polarizabilities of the two species at the wavelengths of the FORT lasers the resulting traps are quite similar.
 As expressed in the bottom panel of Fig.~\ref{fig:fig1} the geometric mean trap frequencies start at about $2\pi \times 600\,\Hz$ and then decrease in a nearly linear fashion to about $2\pi \times 100\,\Hz$ after $10\,\s$.
-The final trap frequencies are about $(\omega_x, \omega_y, \omega_z) = 2\pi \times (55, 70, 190)\,\Hz$ where $\omega_z$ is in vertical direction.
+The final trap frequencies are about $(\omega_x, \omega_y, \omega_z) = 2\pi \times (55, 70, 190)\,\Hz$ where $\omega_z$ is in the vertical direction.
+From earlier works it is known that the \bYb-\bYb\ scattering length is $105\,a_0$, where $a_0$ is the Bohr radius~\cite{kitagawa_two-color_2008}.
+The \bEr-\bEr\ scattering length was measured to be between $150$ and $200\,a_0$ where, however, additional effects due to dipole-dipole interactions should also be considered carefully~\cite{aikawa_bose-einstein_2012}.
+The \bEr-\bYb\ interspecies scattering length is as of yet unknown.